-Accurate and timely manpower planning is critical for any organization to stay ahead of their competition.
-Simply because by tailoring to the right size, organizations can make sure that they have the right person for the right job at the right time.
+Accurate and timely manpower planning is critical for any organisation to stay ahead of their competition.
+Simply because by tailoring to the right size, organisations can make sure that they have the right person for the right job at the right time.
 This is one of the crucial processes in the organisation as it helps predict future needs and unfavourable conditions in advance.

 Recruitment, as a function is almost blind without having proper workforce planning framework in place.
 The recruitment team should work closely with its HR business partners and the finance team to understand the business plans of achieving revenue growth.
 Therefore, understanding the number of headcounts required in different functions to support this growth is crucial.
-Integrating with the business goal enables the recruitment team to predict how an increase in headcount should be phased in for the organization.
+Integrating with the business goal enables the recruitment team to predict how an increase in headcount should be phased in for the organisation.

-- For employee skill development: Exploring the qualitative and quantitative talent needs of the organization will help you plan your upskilling initiatives better.
+- For employee skill development: Exploring the qualitative and quantitative talent needs of the organisation will help you plan your upskilling initiatives better.

 - For correct job replacement: Workforce planning also helps you get the right job replacement for ad-hoc vacancies by having some buffer.

 - For achieving goals faster: With greater goals being cascaded to the right person, collective goals can be scaled faster and smarter!

 Here is a step-by-step process for you to understand how to begin with workforce planning at your workplace:

 - Chart out a plan: This involves creating a planning and management team, to facilitate the implementation process.

-- Perform a staffing assessment: Bench-marking your organization’s staff size and skill mix can be done by focusing on the internal staffing assessment by testing work drivers, outputs, processes, and tasks.
-The objective is to frame a model organization.
+- Perform a staffing assessment: Bench-marking your organisation’s staff size and skill mix can be done by focusing on the internal staffing assessment by testing work drivers, outputs, processes, and tasks.
+The objective is to frame a model organisation.

 - Develop demand & supply data: Need to develop demand & supply data by projecting the number of employees and the skills that will be required to meet business objectives, over the planning horizon.